aoiupen/video2litmus/README.md

-# Video Color Timeline Visualization
+# video2litmus

 ## Project Overview

-This project is a Python-based tool that visualizes the overall color mood and transitions of a video by extracting the main colors from each frame and displaying them as a timeline.
-You can intuitively understand how the color palette of a video changes over time.

----
+**Cross-platform video color timeline visualizer**: A Python-based tool to extract and visualize the overall mood of a music video (or any video) as a single color timeline image.
+Supports both **Gradio** and **Streamlit** UIs via MVVM adapter pattern.

 ## Key Features